Jeeraphool rice: Cultural Significance

 This rice variety has been used in feasts and celebrations since ancient times, including in the Kingdom of Ambikeshwar Sharan Singhdev of the former Surguja State and the temple of Mahamaya Devi.
 It's also used to prepare traditional dishes like 'Basi Bhat' and is a key ingredient in local sweets and snacks.

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 14 March 2019 and is valid until 14 February 2028.

 Jaivik Krishi Utpadak Sahkari Samiti Maryadit from Batauli, proposed the GI registration of Jeeraphool rice.
-After filing the application in February 2018, the rice was granted the GI tag in 2019 by the Geographical Indication Registry in Chennai, making the name "Jeeraphool" exclusive to the rice grown in the region.
+After filing the application in February 2018, the rice was granted the GI tag in 2019 by the Geographical Indications Registry in Chennai, making the name "Jeeraphool" exclusive to the rice grown in the region.
 It thus became the first rice variety from Chhattisgarh before Nagri Dubraj rice and the 6th type of goods from Chhattisgarh to earn the GI tag respectively.

 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.